Apple macOS: The Most Important Stats and Data for 2025

 MacBook User Demographic Stats

-Mac computers have significant demand in the USA, where over 40% of users are based in 2024.
+Approximately 40% of all Mac sales worldwide occur in the United States.
 Even more interestingly, most of them – around 53% – live in small towns and rural areas.
 Contrastingly, around 30% live in metropolitan areas.
 MacBooks’ popularity in the US was highlighted by over 15% of personal computers in the country operating on macOS.

 Europe accounts for 30.2% of global Mac users.
 The UK, Germany, and France are Apple’s leading computer markets.